-- i.
-The following items refer to the ISO HO-3 contract - 1) Be able to identify who is or is not an "insured" as defined for Section I. - 2) Be able to identify for coverages A, B and C (Dwelling, Other Structures, Personal Property): - the kinds of property insured, e.g. paint for the interior of the building is personal property that is included under coverage A; - (b) the valuation basis used for the property; - (c) the kinds of property excluded; - (d) the kinds of property with special (sub) limits and for which perils, e.g. watercraft has special limits; - (e) the perils insured against and/or the perils excluded; and, - (f) how coverage applies to a described loss. - e.ii.
-Be able to identify the extent Coverage D (Loss of Use) applies to a described loss. - d.iii.
-Be able to identify the coverage available for debris removal and property removal under the HO Property Coverages Additional Coverages. - e.iv.
+- d.iii.
+Be able to identify the coverage available for such as debris removal and property removal under the DP/HO Property Coverages-Additional Coverages. - e.ivii.
 Be able to identify the effect of the exclusions: Earth Movement and Flood (including the coverage provided for ensuing losses). - f.v.
-Be able to identify the insured's duties after a loss (Section I Conditions). - g.vi.
-Given an example, be able to recognize the applicability of the Ordinance or Law exclusion and its relationship to California requirements, i.e. know that the ordinance or law exclusion excludes the additional cost necessary to make a restroom American Disability Act (ADA) compliant; and, - h.vii.
-Be able to identify: - i-1) the requirements and definitions of the California Residential
+Be able to identify the insured's duties after a loss (Section I Conditions). - g.vi.iii.
+Given an example, be able to recognize the applicability of the Ordinance or Law exclusion and its relationship to California requirements, i.e. know that the ordinance or law exclusion excludes the additional cost necessary to make a restroom American Disability Act (ADA) compliant; and, h.vii.
+Be able to identify:

-Property Insurance Disclosure statement, Sections 10101 and 10102 of the CIC;

-- ii.2) that the form contains only a general description of coverages and is NOT part of the residential policy; and, - iii.3) replacement cost and building code upgrade options.
+- i.1) the requirements and definitions of the California Residential Property Insurance Disclosure statement, Sections 10101 and 10102 of the CIC; - ii.2) that the form contains only a general description of coverages and is NOT part of the residential policy; and, - iii.3) replacement cost and building code upgrade options.